ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-gb.md

 > [!primary]
 >
-> Feel free to consult our guide ["OVH Network plugin"](https://docs.ovh.com/gb/en/private-cloud/plugin-ovh-network/){.external-link} to find out which IPs are reserved for your block as well as their use.
+> Please consult our guide ["Using the OVHcloud Network plugin"](../plugin-ovh-network/) to find out which IP addresses are reserved in a block as well as their use.
 >

 - Country of IP block, important in some cases for the SEO of your services (an English-language website will have a better SEO in England if the IP is also English)
-- Network name (Information visible in the whois of ip block).
+- Network name (information visible in the Whois of an IP block).
-- Number of clients estimated (How many end clients will be hosted on these IPs).
+- Number of clients estimated (how many end clients will be hosted on these IPs).
-- Network description (Information visible in the whois of the ip block).
+- Network description (information visible in the Whois of an IP block).
-- Use (Using information (Web, SSL, Cloud...)).
+- Use (information about the general usage (Web, SSL, Cloud...)).

 > [!success]
 >
-> The activation fee for a block is 2€ HT/IP.
-For a block in '/28' with 16 IPs, you will have a purchase order of 32€HT to pay before delivery.
+> The activation fee for a block is 2€ ex.
+VAT / IP.
+For example, a /28 block with 16 IPs will have a one-time fee of 32€ ex.
+VAT.
 >
-> IP renewal fees are free of charge.
+> IP block renewals will be free of charge.
 >

-After confirming the last step, you get the order form for your IP block.
-If the payment is in accordance with your wishes, you only have to pay it with the payment methods offered at the bottom of the page in order for it to be delivered.
+After confirming the last step, you can view the order form for your IP block.
+If the order is in accordance with your wishes, you only have to pay it with the payment methods offered at the bottom of the page in order for it to be delivered.

 ## Go further